rejithhere/ppl-platform-test/README.md

 # anz-platform-test

-This is a simple NodeJS app, along with a unit test.
+This is a simple NodeJS app, along with a unit test and a few performance tests.

 There is a single GET /version returns a JSON values including the version# from the package.json, Last Commit SHA and a Hardcoded description.